eliemichel/MapsModelsImporter/README.md

 ### Chrome is showing a warning about an unsupported feature

-If this is about the `--disable-gpu-sandbox` flag, it is just a warning, it should not be a problem.
+If chrome says something like "Unsupported command line, security will suffer", don't mind.
+This is due to the `--disable-gpu-sandbox` flag, but it is just a warning, it should not be a problem for what we are doing.

 ### Chrome window is all plain black

 Try to set and unset the fullscreen mode using F11.

+### There is no GPU pop-up

+Make sure you use the right custom shortcut to start chrome and that you closed any process chrome process before starting.

 ### How to increase the level of detail?